richardrl/bandu_stacking_min_repo/README.md

 - These are the pointclouds that are in the canonical/identity/stacked orientation.
 The reason why the identity orientation pointclouds are stacked, is because each object's identity orientation when loading into pyBullet is the stacked orientation.
-After dropping the object randomly on the table, we log a new starting orientation in PyBullet.
+After dropping the object randomly on the table, we log a new starting orientation and 'rotated_pointcloud' in PyBullet.

 batch['rotated_quat']:
 - These are the orientations of the above 'rotated_pointcloud' in PyBullet.